MadProbe/zerg-wars-guide/cdn/md/patch-notes.md

 Changed the upgrade for insta nukes for Mengsk Ghosts.
 Reduced the cost of Mengsk Starport and Fusion Core.
 Increased cost of Mengsk Battlecruiser by 100 gas.
-Changed the cost of Imperial Witness , now costs 25 more gas and 25 less minerals.
+Changed the cost of Imperial Witness, now costs 25 more gas and 25 less minerals.
 Doubled the kill reward of Enthralled Zerg for Mengsk.
 Reduced the time taken to train an Aegis Guard to 25 seconds from 30.
 Reduced the time taken to train an Emperor's Shadow to 35 seconds from 40.